francescovetere/CDCP/README.md

 ## First Use of Web App
 After you successfully started MySQL, Node and Apache servers, you can point your browser to http://cdcp (or other aliases configured), and begin to interact with the web app.
-Then, you'll be asked to register yourself as a user.
-You can now login and start using the web app.
+At first, you'll be asked to register yourself as a user.
+Then, you can login with your credentials and begin to use the web app.

 ## Authors